 - Annual renewable term life insurance.
 This is a one-year policy that your provider will renew each year for a set number of years.
 During that “insurability period,” you can renew your coverage annually without reapplying or taking another medical exam.
 Since you’re basically taking out a new policy each time, your rates will increase year-on-year.

 - Decreasing term life insurance.
 With decreasing term life, your premium won’t change, but the death benefit gradually decreases over the life of the policy.
 This policy is popular among people who have less of a need for life insurance as time goes on.
 The terms range from one to 30 years.

 - Laddering term policies.
 This strategy involves purchasing term policies of different lengths to align with your financial obligations.
 For example, if you have a 30-year mortgage and 5 years left on your student loans, you might take out a 30-year policy and a 5-year policy.
 By doing that, your family won’t be saddled with those debts if you die.
 And if you survive the terms, you would have hopefully paid them off.

 A convertible life insurance policy allows you to make the most of low premiums now while knowing you’ll still qualify for permanent coverage later on — regardless of your health.
 Typically, you won’t pay extra for the conversion option, but you’ll want to double-check the deadline with your insurer, and ask which permanent policies you’ll be able to choose from.

-While you’re researching, take the time to compare life insurance providers.
+While you’re researching, take the time to compare life insurance companies.

 Frequently asked questions